 Colleen’s research addresses environmental equity, climate, transportation, and access to public space.
 This includes leading LCI’s California Climate Investments research, which has helped inform how billions of dollars are invested to reduce greenhouse gas emissions and provide local benefits, particularly in front line communities affected by pollution and poverty.

 She has more than 15 years of experience in social entrepreneurship, environmental policy, and urban planning.
 Colleen is co-founder of the Los Angeles Sustainability Collaborative, a nonprofit that mentors and empowers emerging environmental leaders.
 Previously, she directed and taught in the UCLA Leaders in Sustainability (LiS) Certificate Program, which benefits about 100 graduate students annually from 20 plus disciplines across campus.
 Before coming to UCLA, she established the Los Angeles office of the American Lung Association, later serving as their manager of air quality policy.

-In this role, Colleen develops, directs and communications results from research projects on climate action, clean transportation, environmental justice, and more.
-In addition, Colleen is co-founder and board member for the Los Angeles Sustainability Collaborative.
-She has over a decade of experience with environmental health policy and planning in California, including previously as manager of air quality policy for the American Lung Association of California.
-She is a Switzer Environmental Fellow, recipient of the Neville Parker award from the Council of University Transportation Centers, and co-recipient of two national awards from the American Planning Association.
-She holds a M.A. in Urban Planning from UCLA and a B.A. in Urban and Environmental Policy from Occidental College.
+She is a Switzer Environmental Fellow, recipient of the Neville Parker Award from the U.S. Council of University Transportation Centers, and co-recipient of two national awards from the American Planning Association.
+She holds a M.A. in Urban Planning from UCLA and a B.A. in Urban and Environmental Policy from Occidental College, Phi Beta Kappa.